Apple working on future iPad keyboards with 'touch-strips,' multi-function keys

-Devices like the iPad Pro have a range of user input methods, such as a multi-touch display, external keyboard cases, and since iPadOS 13.4, trackpad support.
+Devices like the iPad Pro have a range of user input methods, such as a multi-touch display, external keyboard cases, and since iPadOS 13.4, trackpad support for accessories like the Magic Keyboard.
 On smaller portable devices, Apple notes that the size of UX methods "remains an issue."

 To help address those issues, Apple has filed a patent application titled "Portable Computing Input Devices and Methods" that offers a range of ideas to implement better control mechanisms and abilities in physical and virtual keyboards.

 According to Apple's patent, there's a need for a keyboard that "introduces new multi-functional keys to replace less frequently used keys found on conventional full-size keyboards."

 One example of that could be a "notification key," which could register contact sensitivity and perform actions based on how hard a user presses it.
 It could also determine which action to take depending on context — such as if or when a notification is available.